 - Yes, a viral idea CAN (theoretically) come from anywhere/anyone.
 But we estimate that the average person has roughly a 1-In-A-MILLION chance of creating something truly viral... while there are certain people, using certain strategies, that can make it much more likely...
 1 in a thousand?
 1 in a hundred?
 1 in ten?!?!

 [Note: All our program participants and partners will learn MUCH more about this]

 - I believe most people have very skewed perceptions on virality, how it happens, and how difficult/rare it is to achieve… But that's completely understandable if you stop and really think about the following:

 - I often say "potentially-viral" (in regard to future ventures - mine or those of my consulting clients) because, in my experience, most people who use the word "viral" to describe something BEFORE it launches, do not actually understand what viral means.
-By definition, something is not viral until it has actually "gone viral".
+By definition, something is not viral until it has actually "gone viral" (spread like "a virus", multiplying/growing exponentially).
 Until then, it is, at best, only "potentially-viral".
-When I do consulting gigs and someone tells me they're working on a "viral video", I will occasionally correct them and tell them there's a 99% chance that's not the case - or sometimes I'll go with: "Wow!
-How do you already know that?" :)
+When I do consulting gigs and someone tells me they're working on a "viral video", depending on how sassy/feisty I'm feeling, I will occasionally ask them how they could possibly know that already and/or I'll correct them and tell them there's a greater than 99.9% chance that they are not, in fact, working on anything "viral" at all. :)

 - I LOVE when something goes viral based on some combination of exceptional quality, talent/skill, creativity, originality, rarity, authenticity...